Nitish bats for 'one nation, one power tariff' | Headlines

 He said that his government has decided to install smart prepaid electricity meters in the state to ensure transparency.

-Kumar said that his government ensured electricity connection to every household of the state in October 2018.
+Kumar said that his government ensured electricity connection to every household in the state in October 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)